Use tabs to organize lots of websites in a single window

 Table of Contents

-To make a new tab, click the New Tab button on the right side of the last tab.
-To open a new tab, click on the plus sign on the right side of the last tab.
+To open a new tab, click on the plus signon the right side of the last tab.
 The cursor will appear in the address bar so you can start typing in your search or URL.

 Normally, when you click a link, it opens in the current tab.
-If you want to open a link in a new tab instead, just right-clickcontrol-click on the link and select from the context menu.
+If you want to open a link in a new tab instead, just right-click on the linkcontrol-click (hold down the control key while you click on the link) and select from the context menu.

-To close a tab, just click on theon the tab itself.
+To close a tab, just click on the , or middle-click the tab.on the tab itself

 - You can also use the keyboard shortcut Ctrl + Wcommand + W to close the current tab.